Alex. Brown & Sons: Founding and early history

+Acquisition and Integration

 Alex.
 Brown & Sons, at the time the oldest privately held brokerage in the U.S., was acquired by Bankers Trust in 1997 for between $1.7 billion and $2.5 billion in stock to form BT Alex.
 Brown.

 Less than two years later, in June 1999, Deutsche Bank bought Bankers Trust, along with Alex.
 Brown & Sons, for more than $10 billion.
 The Alex Brown name initially survived as Deutsche Banc Alex.
 Brown, the brokerage services division of Deutsche Bank Securities.

 September 2016 marked a new chapter for Alex Brown Wealth Management when it was officially sold to Raymond James.
 The company provides a range of advisory, brokerage, research, and investment services to high-net-worth individual investors in the US.
 It performs research on more than 2,500 stocks, as well as corporate bonds and foreign securities.

 Noted alumni

 Alex.
 Brown's chairman in 1998 was A. B. "Buzzy" Krongard, who was appointed Executive Director of the Central Intelligence Agency (CIA) in 2001.